the-drunk-coder/megra.rs/README.md

 Don't hesitate to ask any question or post any comment, there's no threshold!

+You can also ping me on Mastodon: https://social.toplap.org/@megra

-**If you made a track with Mégra**, you can also post it there and I'll collect them in a meta-ticket :).
+**If you made a track with Mégra**, you can also post it in a ticket on Github, and I'll collect them in a meta-ticket :).
+Or you can mention/tag Mégra on Mastodon (see above).

 If you want to ask something non-publicly, write me an email!
 You can find the address in the `Cargo.toml` file!